Climate change impacts on all of us and we need collective action to tackle it. Communities across Scotland have a crucial role to play.

 Projects awarded CCF funding have reduced local carbon emissions through energy efficiency improvements to community owned buildings, home energy efficiency advice, lower carbon travel options, community growing initiatives and schemes to tackle waste.

-In addition to tackling climate change, CCF projects have improved local facilities and provided employment, training and volunteering opportunities.
+In addition to helping in the fight against climate change, CCF projects have improved local facilities and provided employment, training and volunteering opportunities.
 Projects have also brought communities together, tackled issues such as fuel poverty and improved health and wellbeing.

-We are pleased to offer many free opportunities through the Climate Challenge Fund, where community-group members and individuals can learn more about the causes and impacts climate change, plus way to tackle it.
+We are pleased to offer many free opportunities through the CCF where community-group members and individuals can learn more about the causes and impacts climate change, plus way to tackle it.